-Extreme weathers affect human body; flu in the winter and sunburn in the summer.
-The wearability of contact lenses is also affected by cold and hot weathers which can lead to discomfort and various infections.
-Hot weather can expand the contact lenses whereas, the cold weather can contract them.
+Extreme weathers affect the human body; flu in the winter and sunburn in the summer.
+The wearability of contact lenses is also affected by cold and hot weather which can lead to discomfort of a lens and various infections.
+Hot weather can expand the contact lenses whereas, cold weather can contract them.

 Here are several guidelines to ensure that the weather doesn’t render your contact lenses unwearable.

 Tips to protect your contact lenses from hot weather:

 First thing first, you need to stop believing the myth that contact lenses melt in the eyes because of intense heat.
 However, you should make sure to wear sunglasses from keeping the eyes from hurting.

 When the heat gets coupled with humidity in hot weather, it does not take long to work up a sweat without any physical exertion.

 Wearing an absorbent headband can prevent the sting of sweat in your eyes.
 Or you can use a towel to wipe your brows frequently.

 Protect your eyes from getting in the sun